Image courtesy – Blogadda

 He continued his powerful speech as he went on elaborating why mainstream media has become biased today.
 He mentioned that it is the people like us who have created this taste.
 Media today presents what the people of India want to read or see.
 And hence his opinion is that we can’t blame media too.
 So he says – ‘we need to create our own taste’.
-Because as he explains that larger corporations have created a make believe world and want us to believe in the same.
+Because as he explains that larger corporations have created a make-believe world and want us to believe in the same.
 They don’t want to change the system as that would threaten their own existence.
 So he stressed that we need to change it.

 So it becomes evident why we need to create alternate media of our own.
 This media will not be biased, not be paid up but the media that will revolutionize the way we disseminate information.
-His mention that – “I am not tweeting, I am creating content” summarises million words.
+His mention that – “I am not tweeting, I am creating content” summarises a million words.
 We create content in so many different ways, the content that people can rely on in future.
-Twitter is only a medium of creating content for future.
+Twitter is only a medium for creating content for future.

 He went on to describe mass – hysteria vs revolution with examples from Egypt and Gandhiji’s movement.
 He raised the question that if what happened in Egypt was mass-hysteria then what was the movement that Gandhiji spearheaded?
-His analogy of imagining Gandhi with a smartphone could have got India independence much earlier is simply superb and thought provoking.
+His analogy of imagining Gandhi with a smartphone could have got India independence much earlier is simply superb and thought-provoking.
 He shows that – “Social media is accelerating the pace of change” and we just can’t ignore it.

 Today, all of us want to see ourselves as influencers.
-But he rightly mentions that we need to be lasting influencer.
+But he rightly mentions that we need to be a lasting influencer.
 The enormous power that social media brings in today needs to be used to create powerful self – Branding.
-The content may be in any form but needs to create a lasting impression of us.
+The content may be in any form but needs to create a lasting impression on us.